BladeRunnerJS/brjs-appcache/README.md

 > `./gradlew getBrjs test -PbrjsVersion=v0.9`

+> Note that as this tries to build BRJS from source, it's dependent on certain parts of the BRJS build and may not work with older versions of BRJS.
+You'll also need to ensure your PC meets the requirements for [building BRJS](https://github.com/BladeRunnerJS/brjs#brjs-core-toolkit-development).

 ### Using Eclipse or IntelliJ IDEA
 If you are using either Eclipse or IntelliJ IDEA for development, follow the instructions below to set up your project files